brantburnett/btburnett.com/_posts/2017-12-07-who-says-c-interfaces-cant-have-implementations.md

 ## Summary

-That&#8217;s how to add implementations to interfaces in a nutshell.
-It&#8217;s a very powerful tool but is especially useful for writing shared libraries as well as for writing code that is easy to unit test.
+That's how to add implementations to interfaces in a nutshell.
+It's a very powerful tool but is especially useful for writing shared libraries as well as for writing code that is easy to unit test.
 Key use cases to watch out for include:

 * Overloads where simpler methods are just forwarding the requests to methods with more parameters and filling in default values.
 The simpler methods can be extensions.
 * Helper methods that support more common uses cases by forwarding method calls to more powerful but less frequently used methods.